Home > Pivot > Create > Errors

 Usually, things go smoothly when you when you try to create a pivot table.
-However, occasionally you might see a pivot table error, such as "PivotTable field name is not valid".
-See how to troubleshoot and fix those errors.
+However, occasionally you might see a pivot table error, such as "PivotTable field name is not valid", or "A PivotTable report cannot overlap another PivotTable report".

 Sometimes, if you try to create or refresh a pivot table, an error message appears:

 If we check the source data for this pivot table, everything looks okay.
 There are 7 columns of data, and no blank columns or rows in the list.
 There is a pivot table field name at the top of each column.